 African elephants are the largest land animals.
 An African elephant is more massive than its Asian relatives.
 What is the main difference between the two magnificent animals?
-The answer is that the African elephant’s ear is more prominent than from its relatives.
+The answer is that the African elephant’s ear is more prominent than its relatives.
 In contrast, Asian elephants have rounder and smaller ears.
 Interestingly, the shape of their ears looks similar to the form of the African continent.
 Isn’t that poetic.
 Their ears radiate heat to keep them much cooler under the hot sun.
 Undoubtedly, they are a valid symbol of Africa.

 Indeed, African elephants like showering by sucking water into their trunks and spraying it all over their bodies.
 After the bath, they often spray their skin with a protective coating of dust.
-As a result, this deters the flies and mosquitos and stops them from getting a sunburn.
+As a result, this deters the flies and mosquitos and stops them from getting sunburn.
 An elephant’s trunk contains two small finger-like features.
-It helps within picking up smaller items off the floor or grabbing berries off the trees.
+It helps by picking up smaller items off the floor or grabbing berries off the trees.
 Overall, the trunk alone contains around 100,000 different muscles.

 Ultimately, African elephant populations indeed remain endangered.
-African elephants, Loxodonta africana, are listed in category vulnerable on the IUCN list.
+African elephants, Loxodonta africana, are listed in the category vulnerable on the IUCN list.

 Discover more African elephant photographs similar to ‘Two Elephants Enjoy The Water In River’ in our African wildlife portfolio.
 Let nature inspire you.
 All my wildlife photographs are for sale as stock photos licenses and wall art prints.
 High-quality photo print materials are available; canvas, Alu-Dibond, modern metal, acrylic prints, and of course, high-quality fine art paper.

 Beautifully captured!
 Elephants are such playful creatures 😀

 Anette Mossbacher –

 Oh yes, elephants know how to play.
 Thank you, Andrea.